TheTechRobo/keyra-bot/README.md

 IRC bot meant to be a useful tool to give FAQs to the users

-It is very light, in ruby using the CINCH bot framework
+It is very light (10-15 MB of RAM), in ruby using the CINCH bot framework

 Features
 ========